https://www.classy.org/give/406240/#!/donation/checkout

 Director of Conservation Impact

-Luke’s love of music brought him to Nashville, where he graduated from Belmont University with a degree in philosophy.
-Luke joined The Land Trust for Tennessee in 2013 and has held many roles within the organization, ranging from fundraising to GIS specialist.
-Luke is based in our Chattanooga office, where he and his family enjoy exploring our beautiful state.
+Born and raised in a small town outside of Chicago, Luke’s early work experience on his family cattle ranch in central Montana gave him a deep appreciation for nature, agriculture, and open space.
+His love of music brought him to Nashville, where he graduated from Belmont University with a degree in philosophy.
+Luke joined The Land Trust in 2013 and has held many roles within the organization, ranging from fundraising to GIS specialist.
+He is now based in our Chattanooga office, where he and his family enjoy exploring our beautiful state.
 You will often find them hiking, mountain biking, rock climbing, or just plain exploring.

 Lynn Lentz